 The office and commercial units located in the Local Authority area are measured using the income approach, by means of the discounted cash flow method, where the agreed cash flows from the properties are discounted (using a market-derived discount rate) to establish the present value of the net income stream.
 Yields have been derived from comparable observable valuations/sales.
 The Authority's investment properties are, therefore, categorised as Level 2 in the fair value hierarchy as the measurement technique uses observable inputs to determine the fair value measurements.
-In estimating the fair value of the Authority's investment properties, the highest and best use of the properties is their current use.
+In estimating the fair value of the Authority's investment properties is their current use.